particle-iot/docs/src/content/hardware/migration-guides/p2-argon-migration-guide.md

   - The Argon used a Torex XCL223, which is no longer available.
 The pin compatible XCL224 is also no longer available.
 - If the voltage is close to 3.3V, such as 5V USB, a linear regulator can be used.

+**The P2 requires more peak current and is more sensitive to power fluctuation than the Argon**.

+{{!-- BEGIN shared-blurb b7c36aca-bdfe-463c-b901-53a3aeec8ab0 --}}
+Power supply requirements:
+- 3.3V output
+- Maximum 5% voltage drop
+- 100 mV peak-to-peak ripple maximum
+- 500 mA minimum output current at 3.3V recommended for future compatibility
+- Maintain these values at no-load as well as maximum load
+{{!-- END shared-blurb --}}

+{{!-- BEGIN shared-blurb ad7de0c4-ad9d-4c52-b79c-becc0215c061 --}}
+In some cases, it may be necessary to add a supervisory/reset IC, such as the Richtek RT9818C or SG Micro SGM809-RXN3L/TR:

+- If your power supply has a slew rate from 1.5V to 3.0V slower than 15 ms, a reset IC is required.
+- If your power supply at power off cannot be guaranteed to drop below 0.3V before powering back up, a reset IC required.

+See [supervisory reset](/reference/datasheets/wi-fi/p2-datasheet/#supervisory-reset) in the P2 datasheet, for additional information.
+{{!-- END shared-blurb --}}

 ### LiPo battery and li+ pin

 The P2 does not include a LiPo battery connector or charging circuit on the module.
 If you want these features you will need to include them on your base board.